nep-pack/NonlinearEigenproblems.jl/docs/src/deflate_tutorial.md

 ## Deflation in NEP-PACK

 The term deflation is referring to making something smaller (in the sense of opposite of inflating a balloon).
 In this case we can make the solution set smaller.
-We compute a solution and subsequently compute reconstruct a deflated problem, which has the same solution as the original problem except of the solution we have already computed.
+We compute a solution and subsequently construct a deflated problem, which has the same solution as the original problem except of the solution we have already computed.

 A general deflation technique is available in NEP-PACK based on increasing